trac-hacks/trac-github/README.md

     coverage html

-If you put a breakpoint in the test suite, you can interact with Trac's web interface at http://localhost:8765/ and with the git repositories.
+If you put a breakpoint in the test suite, you can interact with Trac's web interface at [http://localhost:8765/](http://localhost:8765/) and with the git repositories through the command line.

 License
 -------